privacyidea/privacyidea/doc/webui/container_view.rst

    *Container List*

-The container list shows all containers the user or administrator is allowed to see.
-To display all tokens contained in the container, you can click on the plus in front of the container serial.
-By clicking on the container serial the container details page opens.
+The container list displays all containers that the user or administrator is allowed to see.
+To view all the tokens contained in a container, click on the plus sign in front of the container serial number.
+Clicking on the container serial will open the container details page opens.

 Container Details
 ~~~~~~~~~~~~~~~~~

-On the details page, all container attributes are displayed.
+The container details page displays all container attributes.
 The administrator and privileged users can perform
 different actions on the container and the contained tokens.

 .. figure:: images/container_details.png